 Cosmetic squalene, which is derived from olives, is an emollient that seals in moisture and minimizes moisture loss.
 Hyaluronic Acid and Squalane work well together.
 Start off with Hyaluronic Acid to hydrate, followed by Squalane to seal in moisture and maximise retention.

-Discover our Lemons Hi-Function foundation and the Oil-Control Booster that have both squalane and hyaluronic acid!
+Discover our Lemons Hi-Function foundation and the Oil-Balance Booster that have both squalane and hyaluronic acid!